VirgilSecurity/virgil-pfs-net/README.md

 Virgil .NET/C# PFS SDK is suitable only for Client Side.
 If you need .NET/C# SDK for Server Side take a look at this [repository](https://github.com/VirgilSecurity/virgil-sdk-net/tree/v4-docs-review).

-In Virgil every user has own Private Virgil Key and is represented with a Virgil Card which contains user's Public Key and all necessary information to identify him, take a look [here](#register-users) to see more details on how create user's Virgil Card..
+In Virgil every user has own Private Key and is represented with a Virgil Card which contains user's Public Key and all necessary information to identify him, take a look [here](#register-users) to see more details on how create user's Virgil Card..

 ## Chat Example

-Bofore chat initialization each user must have own Virgil Card, you can easily create it with our [guide](#register-users).
+Bofore chat initialization each user must have already created own Virgil Card, you can easily create it with our [guide](#register-users).

-In order to begin communicating, each user must run the initialization:
+In order to begin communicating with PFS technology, each user must run the initialization:

 ```cs
 // initialize Virgil crypto instance